Falcons name Saints' Terry Fontenot as general manager | Taiwan News | 2021/01/19

-ATLANTA (AP) — The Atlanta Falcons on Tuesday named Terry Fontenot as general manager, finding new leadership for the team from within their division.
+ATLANTA (AP) — The Atlanta Falcons on Tuesday named Terry Fontenot the team's first Black general manager, finding new leadership from within their division.

-Fontenot spent 18 seasons with NFC South rival New Orleans.
-The 40-year-old Fontenot becomes Atlanta's first Black GM.
+The 40-year-old Fontenot spent 18 seasons with NFC South rival New Orleans.

 Fontenot helped build a consistent winner as the Saints’ vice president and assistant general manager in charge of pro personnel.
 The Falcons fired general manager Thomas Dimitroff and coach Dan Quinn following a 0-5 start this season, which led to a 4-12 finish, Atlanta's third consecutive losing season.